 Kina Surf Shop carries not just a wide range of surfboards, but just about everything you’ll need to hit the waves, including bikinis and boardshorts.
 They offer high-quality boards from JS Industries and DHD Surfboards, as well as accessories such as leashes, wax, and sunscreen, not to mention fishing lessons.
 A good place to hit up if you’ve come completely unequipped.

 Nalu Surf School & Shop is another surf school that also doubles as a surf shop, so you can pick up a lesson as well as a rental.
 They have a huge roster of funboards, longboards, fish, hybrids, and shortboards.
 They clearly outline the size, brand, width, and thickness for their roster, too, making them a great place to choose if you know precisely what kind of board you’re after when surfing Santa Teresa.

 Chill and Surf Shop offer a sizeable collection of both long and shortboards.
 They will recommend specific boards based on experience and the type of surf you’re likely to experience, too, so they’re a good stop for newcomers.
 Besides their surfboards and rentals, they also offer tours including horse rides, ATV rides, and fishing trips, so they’re a good all-round resource for your trip.

 Enjoyed our Complete Guide to Surfing Santa Teresa in Costa Rica?
-Check out all of our collection of Surf Travel Guides here.
+Check out our Complete Guide to Surfing Costa Rica.